turingschool/career-development-curriculum/module_three/finding_opportunities.md

 ### Overview of Session
 Session length: 60 minutes

-* Opening (6 mins)
+* Opening (7 mins)
 * Jobtrack.io Tutorial & Set Up (15 mins)
 * Discuss Job Searching Tools (20 mins)
-* Group Practice (8
+* Group Practice: Demo (8 mins)
 * You Do: Work Time (10 mins)
 * Closing (2 mins)

 ### Opening
 The traditional way to look for jobs isn't necessarily the best route.

-Looking for jobs on sites like monster.com, Indeed, and other career listing sites can be discouraging and ineffective.
+Applying for jobs on sites like monster.com, Indeed, and other career listing sites can be discouraging and ineffective.
 As little as [20-30% of job listings](http://www.npr.org/2011/02/08/133474431/a-successful-job-search-its-all-about-networking) are being posted online.
 That means that when you're only looking at company job postings, you are decreasing your chances of finding a job significantly.

 In contrast, [referral candidates](http://www.careerxroads.com/news/SourcesOfHire2013.pdf) are 3-4 times more likely to be hired than non-referral candidates.
 To add yourself to those numbers, today we'll talk about how to find a job without relying on your resume or job postings.